Jas1052/BadCoding/README.md

     return divider % dividend;
 }
 ```
-It is important to note that the logic is maintained but a developer finds it much more difficult to interpret usage of a falsely named `obtainQuotient(x, y)`, incorrectly thinking that the given code performs as expected.
+It is important to note that the logic is maintained but a developer finds it much more difficult to interpret usage of a falsely named `obtainQuotient(x, y)`, creating incorrect assumptions about a block of code.

 Another set of powerful tools for the awful coder is ***V A G U E N E S S*** and repetition.
 Usage together expontentially makes code more difficult to read and will leave people with their head's scratching.